 But let’s be honest, we all get busy and we don’t brush our dog’s teeth nearly as much as we should.
 I used to brush my dogs’ teeth 2-3 times a week.
 Over time, life caught up to me and that level of maintenance just wasn’t an option for me anymore.

 I do my best to utilize chews and additives instead, and when things need some serious TLC, I will go in with a toothbrush and give their teeth a good scrub.
-I only brush Moose and Koda’s teeth roughly 1 or 2 times a month now — instead I rely mostly on additive and chews.
+I only brush Moose and Koda’s teeth roughly 1 or 2 times a month now — instead, I rely mostly on additives and chews.

 5. Dental Cleanings

 For many dogs, periodontal disease has already set in under the gum line — and no amount of brushing, chewing, or meal additives will help.
 At this point, it is best to take your dog in for an oral exam, x-rays, and cleaning with a licensed veterinarian.